fraygit/SailsJs-Mysql-Association-Tutorial/README.md

 }
 ```

-The code will be accessible on the url /Store/HelloWorld.
+The code will be accessible through the url */Store/HelloWorld*.

-MySQL Adapter
+##MySQL Adapter

 Sails comes with Waterline ORM.
 To interact with the database, we’ll need an adapter, for this instance will add a mysql adpater.